ibm-cloud-docs/secrets-manager/provision.md

 7. Determine an option for enabling customer-managed encryption for your instance.

     You can enhance the security of your secrets at rest by integrating with a key management service.
 For more information about customer-managed encryption, check out [Protecting your sensitive data in {{site.data.keyword.secrets-manager_short}}](/docs/secrets-manager?topic=secrets-manager-mng-data#data-encryption).
 8. Determine an option for connecting to {{site.data.keyword.secrets-manager_short}}.
+Bu default instances of Secrets Manager are created with only a private endpoint.

     Select either `private-only` or `public-and-private`.
 For more information about setting up your account to support the private connectivity option, see [Enabling VRF and service endpoints](/docs/account?topic=account-vrf-service-endpoint).
 9. Click **Create** to create an instance of {{site.data.keyword.secrets-manager_short}} in the account, region, and resource group that you selected.